mb1313/mb1313/README.md

 <img src="R.jpg" alt="SSI Logo" width="150"/>

-* Summer 2020 and Summer 2021: I worked for the [**Space Science Institute**](https://www.spacescience.org/index.php), starting from scratch to build a database and a web-based query interface for data from the NASA Mars Reconnaisance Orbiter.
+* <ins>Summer 2020 and Summer 2021</ins>: I worked for the [**Space Science Institute**](https://www.spacescience.org/index.php), starting from scratch to build a database and a web-based query interface for data from the NASA Mars Reconnaisance Orbiter.
 I learned valuable skills in the following areas:

   * PHP
   * HTML / CSS